The Writing Pack

-Solution 1: A sentence building game to help analyze the mechanics of sentences.
+Solution 1: An English grammar sentence building game to help analyze the mechanics of sentences.

 I realized my students that had such trouble putting their spelling words into sentences still had trouble with writing their own sentences without dictating them to me while I wrote them down and then copying them.
 They still had some fears related to writing a sentence on their own.
 Would it be a complete sentence?
 Would it be any good?
 Would it make sense?

 The best way I know of to calm a student’s fears is to create a learning situation that is non-threatening and where they would automatically succeed.
 So I created a game to teach them how to write sentences.
 When it was their turn playing The Sentence Zone®, my students created a sentence using color-coded word cards.
 This was easy for them, picking and choosing the word cards to make interesting sentences.